SuhaniGpta/dsci510_spring2026_final_project/readme.md

 3. Open results.ipynb to view analysis and visualizations.

-The code automatically fetches data from Google Trends and the Steam API.
+The code automatically fetches data from Google Trends (via pytrends) and the Steam API, so no manual data download is required.

 # AI Usage